yashvora21/SE-HW2/README.md

 # HW2
 This Repo has all the files related to HW2 of Software Engineering for Fall 17

+## SELENIUM
+The Code for the Unit Testing using REST-SELENIUM library is at the location: [/REST-SELENIUM/WebTest.java](https://github.ncsu.edu/yvora/HW2/blob/master/REST-SELENIUM/WebTest.java)

 ## Design Patterns
 Design patterns generally help in speeding up the development process by defining tested, and proven development paradigms.
 There may be many issues that stay hidden until we actually start the implementation and use of the design patterns effectively helps us consider these issues well in advance which may cause major problems in the later stages of the project.
 Design Patterns are very well documented in a format and are mostly used for a generalized problem as a whole while not just focussing on a single problem.
 For Object-Oriented design patterns, they can be described in the following categories: